eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/setup.md

 ```
 :::

 Once you have started sensiNact you should see some logs written to the console indicating that the gateway is running.

-In order to interact with the gateway you will need to [configure a northbound provider](examples/Configuring.md)
+You may now follow the quick-start tutorial and [configure a northbound provider](quick-start/Northbound.md)